BryanSchuetz/dai/_projects/haiti-hurricane-jeanne-reconstruction-program-hjrp.md

 country:
 - Haiti
 solutions:
-- Fragile States
-- Peace-Building and Political Transition
+- Peace and Stability
-- Stabilization
+- Governance
 layout: project
 summary: 'The floods that ravaged Haiti in the aftermath of Hurricane Jeanne in September 2004 had their origins in the upper watersheds of major river systems that empty